dgaydukov/cert-aws/sa/files/sa.md

 * automation (start/stop dev env during non-business hours to reduce costs)
 * iam supports tag-based conditions
 Tags should be used consistently, otherwise there is no point.
-Default tag `Name` should be used for every resource for easier cost balance calculation (you can activate it under `Cost allocation tags`)
+Default tag `Name` should be used for every resource for easier cost balance calculation (you can activate it under `My Billing Dashboard => Cost allocation tags`)

 ###### AWS LoadBalancer vs App LoadBalancer
-ELB (Elastic Load Balancer) - aws load balancer that includes 3 types
+ELB (Elastic Load Balancer) - aws load balancer that includes 3 types:
 * ALB (Application Load Balancer) - used for http/https request
 * NLB (Network Load Balancer) - used for any tcp request, works on network layer
 * CLB (Classic Load Balancer) - old lb, now mostly outdated App loadbalancer (in our case spring app) - is EC2 instance with Eureka (Service Discovery) + Ribbon (Load Balancer) - a separate spring app, that discovers all instances and allows you to use human readable names instead of urls.
-There are 2 types of proxy
+There are 2 types of proxy:
 * forward proxy - sits in front of client and redirect client's request to server, yet client can still directly connect to server.
 Use cases:
     * protect identity/privacy
     * avoid country/region blocks